R. D. Laing

-Ronald David Laing (7 October 1927 – 23 August 1989), usually cited as R. D. Laing, was a Scottish psychiatrist who wrote extensively on mental illnessin particular, the experience of psychosis.
+Ronald David Laing (7 October 1927 – 23 August 1989), usually cited as R. D. Laing, was a Scottish psychiatrist who wrote extensively on mental illness, particularly psychosis and schizophrenia.

 Laing's views on the causes and treatment of psychopathological phenomena were influenced by his study of existential philosophy and ran counter to the chemical and electroshock methods that had become psychiatric orthodoxy.
-Taking the expressed feelings of the individual patient or client as valid descriptions of personal experience rather than simply as symptoms of mental illness, Laing regarded schizophrenia as a theory not a fact, but later acknowledged his views on schizophrenia were wrong.
+Laing took the expressed feelings of the individual patient or client as valid descriptions of personal experience rather than simply as symptoms of mental illness.
 Though associated in the public mind with the anti-psychiatry movement, he rejected the label.
+Laing regarded schizophrenia as the normal psychological adjustment to a dysfunctional social context.

-Politically, he was regarded as a thinker of the New Left.
-Laing was portrayed by David Tennant in the 2017 film Mad to Be Normal.
+Politically, Laing was regarded as a thinker of the New Left.
+He was portrayed by David Tennant in the 2017 film Mad to Be Normal.